Lurppis/Note-Console-App/README.md

 ## Built With
+* [Node.js](https://nodejs.org/api/documentation.html) -The fs module provides an API for interacting with the file system.
 * [Yargs](http://yargs.js.org) - Tool to parsing arguments and generating an elegant user interface.
 * [Lodash](http://lodash.com) - Lodash makes JavaScript easier by taking the hassle out of working with arrays, numbers, objects, strings, etc.